erenzaybay/coding_notes/README.md

 ## Stage Three
 * Machine Learning?
 Statistics?
 Android?
 Rasberry Pie?

-### Yet to learn Concepts collected:
+## Yet to learn Concepts collected

+### Development Basic Tools

-Vim: a text editor with so called steep learning curve zen coding: a package in text editor allows fast html css formating
+* Vim: a text editor with so called steep learning curve
+* zen coding: a package in text editor allows fast html css formatting
-LaTax: a book editing tool???
+* LaTax: book editing tool

-Jekyll: a static website generating tool
+* Jekyll: a static website generating tool

-Docker:???
+* Docker:???

-Wordpress:a website  framework?? content manager???

-front-end frameworks: Backbone, Angular, React and Ember.
+### Website

+#### Front-end Frameworks

+* backbone
+* react
+* ember
-Angular.js is one of the most widely used single-page application development frameworks in the industry.
+* Angular.js is one of the most widely used single-page application development frameworks in the industry.
 It makes it easier than ever to create efficient and production-ready single-page applications.

-known and learnt:
+## known and learnt

-question:
+## question

-??? git had a detailed log file records all the input actions
+* git had a detailed log file records all the input actions ???